 Barney Nelson

 For thirteen wonderful years, I lived and rode on the o6 Ranch where the photograph above was taken.
 Then I became a professor at Sul Ross State University, teaching courses like Environmental Literature, Cowboy Poetry, and World Literature.
 I taught writing classes from freshman remedial to graduate student memoir, research writing, nature writing, and nonfiction creative prose.
 As a professional photographer, I specialized in the American West, the cowboy, ranching, rural women, cattle, horses, and wildlife.
 I also taught college courses in photography.
 Today I’m retired, write a weekly column for a tiny West Texas newspaper and have now written five scripts for romantic/drama cowboy movies.
+Those scripts eventually morphed into a “novel in dialog” called One Hundred Horses: Drama as Novel, Memoir as Drama.
+An interview about the book with Eclectic Horseman magazine is available.

 A somewhat out-of-date and self-produced slide show showcases more of my photography and quirky philosophy.